On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Classification of Singularities

 We conclude this section with the proof of our first main result, a classification of boundary points on $\partial E_\eps$.
 We restate the result here for the convenience of the reader.

-\begin{theorem_without_2}[\textbf{Classification of boundary points}] Let $E \subset \R^2$ be compact, $\eps > 0$ and let $x \in \partial E_\eps$ be a boundary point of $E_\varepsilon$ that is not smooth.
-Then $x$ belongs to precisely one of the eight categories of singularities given in Definition\lemref{Def_classification_of_singularities}. \end{theorem_without_2}
+\begin{theorem_without_2}[{Classification of boundary points}] Let $E \subset \R^2$ be compact, $\eps > 0$ and let $x \in \partial E_\eps$ be a boundary point of $E_\varepsilon$ that is not smooth.
+Then $x$ belongs to precisely one of the eight categories of singularities given in Definition~\ref{Def_classification_of_singularities}. \end{theorem_without_2}

 \begin{proof} Note first that for any $u,v \in S^1$ either $u = v$, $u = -v$, or $u \notin \{v, -v\}$.
 Hence we obtain the following categorisation of boundary point types according to the orientation of the extremal outward directions $\Xext{x} = \{\xi_1, \xi_2\}$: